Board-Folk/Commodore-PC10-III-Reproduction/312628-REV-5.7A/README.md

 # Commodore-PC10-III PCB Reproduction 312628-REV-5.7A

-This repository contains a recreation of the main board PCB for Commodore PC10-III 312628 Revisions 5.7A.
+This repository contains a recreation of the main board PCB for Commodore PC10-III 312628 Revision 5.7A.
 This recreation is based on the available schematics for the Commodore PC10-III and reverse engineering using scanned images of the original board's copper layers, so should be a reasonably accurate reproduction.